Not Like This

 For those who have never visited Tomahawk this is a satellite image.
 Admittedly no metropolis, but hardly inconsequential.

-ACEN has since confirmed that refusal in writing to the Australian Energy Infrastructure Commissioner, saying that "moving the 12 towers would make the Waterhouse envelope unviable."
+ACEN has since confirmed that refusal in writing to the Australian Energy Infrastructure Commissioner.

 Before you say NIMBY (not in my backyard) the proposed towers are 270 metres high, almost as tall as Sydney Tower, which as everyone knows, dominates the Sydney skyline.
 Dwarfing the towers at Mussleroe, these structures are at a colossal scale unseen in this state, and apart from any visual, noise, flickering, wildlife or environmental considerations, will dominate the landscape wherever they are installed.